 \subsection{Dust scattering physics}

-Because Cyg X-3 is situated behind a very large column of gas and dust, it is completely absorbed for $E < 1$ keV.
-Our calculations for the dust scattering cross-section are safely in the Rayleigh-Gans (RG) regime of $E_{\rm keV} \gsim a_{\mum}$, where $a$ is the dust grain radius \citep{SD1998}.
+Because Cyg X-3 is situated behind a very large column of gas and dust, it is dark for $E < 1$ keV.
+Assuming MRN-type dust, our calculations for the dust scattering cross-section are safely in the Rayleigh-Gans (RG) regime of $E_{\rm keV} \gsim a_{\mum}$, where $a$ is the dust grain radius in units of $\mum$ \citep{SD1998}.
 We follow \citet{SD1998} in applying the Drude approximation for the complex index of refraction, which treats each dust grain as a sphere of free electrons.
 Assuming that there are on average two baryons in the atomic nucleus for every electron, the total dust scattering cross-section is

 where $\rho_3 = \rho / (3\ {\rm g\ cm}^{-3})$, $a_{\mum} = a / (1\ \mum)$, and $E_{\rm keV} = E / (1 \ {\rm keV})$ are typical values.

 The RG differential scattering cross-section contains a first order Bessel function that can be approximated with a Gaussian \citep{MG1986}.
 Using the Drude approximation again,